joseblock/LNBitcoinGuide/README.md

 # LNBitcoinGuide
-This project uses a python gRPC server to consume a group of nodes in the ligtning network.
+This project tells a story that will help developers and enthusiasts understand how the lightning network funcitons.
+It uses a python gRPC server to consume a group of nodes in the ligtning network.
 ## Requirements
 - Download [Polar](https://lightningpolar.com/)
   - Install Docker